Python-David/grand-swiss-analysis/README.md

-# Grand Swiss Analysis ♟️
+# FIDE Grand Swiss Tournament 2025 Analysis ♟️

 Data analysis of the **FIDE Grand Swiss 2025 (Open Section)** using the official Lichess PGN broadcast.
 This project parses every game into structured datasets and explores tournament insights through Python and Jupyter notebooks.